apaladines-techconsulting/Interview_Questions/README.md

     let sha512Hash = SHA512.hash(data: dataTOEncrypt)
 }
 ```
-SwiftUI vs Swift
-- Everything made with structs Tsack memory (faster) instead of classes Heat memory
-- More updated
-- We use code instead of UIKit (storyboards)
-- Protocol oriented programming instead of Swift that is oop
-- We dont have constraints nor autolayout in swiftUI

 ## 3. Jailbroken Detection:
 There is a preatty standard file that helps us with this task `JailbrokenCheck.swift`